Gordon Bok Workshops

 Gordon offers two different workshops.
 Generally class sizes range from ten to twenty students and the class runs for about two hours, with a small break somewhere in the middle.

-12-String Guitar:
+Playing the 12-String Guitar:

 Moving Poetry Toward Music: